Intunex/developer/source/api.md

 Using these API endpoints it's easy to get extra resources related to the object.

+### Timestamps

+All objects include timestamps when they were created and last updated.
+Timestamps are always named as `created_at` and `updated_at`.
+Here's an example of a timestamp
+hash:

+    "created_at": {
+      "date": "2014-01-30 12:37:47",
+      "friendly_time": "33 days ago",
+      "date_local": "2014-1-30"
+    },

+The timestamps hash includes the full `date`, a `friendly_time` string and a localized `date_local` string for the date.
+Notice, that `date_local` is formatted based on site language setting in xTune.
+For instance, in the above example `date_local` would be `30.1.2014` if Finnish had been chosen as the current language. `friendly_time` is also translated based on the language setting in xTune.

 ## Fetch URI endpoints and current user

 *Endpoint: `/api/`*